nautobot/nautobot-app-secrets-providers/README.md

 ## Installation

-> Nautobot Secrets Providers is compatible with Nautobot 1.2.0 and higher
+> Nautobot Secrets Providers is compatible with Nautobot 1.2.0 and higher on Python 3.7 and higher.
+Python 3.6 is not supported.

 The package is available as a Python package in PyPI and can be installed with `pip`: